How do I promote my app?

 For each strategy, we will tell how to execute the strategy, give you examples of the strategy in action (when possible) and tell you what type of app publisher it will help most.

 This guide will help you if you have an App Store iOS app or a Play Store Android app.

 We will do our best to update this guide periodically, but if you see something that is missing, feel free to contact us and let us know.

 Before we get into specific marketing strategies, great marketing always starts with a quality app, that fills a need in the marketplace.

-If you don’t have a great app that people want, then no amount of marketing is going to help you.
+If you don’t have a great app that people want, then no amount of marketing is going to help you no matter how much you promote your app.
 Once people download a low-quality app, they figure out very quickly that the app is not what they are looking for and they will uninstall it.

 …and maybe even leave a negative review.